alphagov/govuk-developer-docs/source/manual/creating-a-new-environment.html.md

 ### Elasticsearch

-Assuming Elasticsearch has been installed by Puppet, and is contactable on :9200, then you can run the elasticsearch job in Jenkins to copy the relevant data and indexes over.
+Assuming Elasticsearch has been installed by Puppet, and is contactable on :9200, then you can run the Elasticsearch job in Jenkins to copy the relevant data and indexes over.

 If it turns out that this isn't the case, you can attempt to fix this